rosharp/rosharp.github.io/content/posts/Take-Screenshots-In-Bspwm-with-ImageMagick.md

 ---
-title: Take Screenshots with Bspwm and ImageMagick
+title: Take Screenshots in Bspwm with ImageMagick
 date: 2022-11-15T14:06:53+05:00
 ---